Subscribe: Apple Podcast | Email | Spotify | Stitcher

 So it’s almost like if you start with a few recipes in mind, then you can allocate those ingredients to a recipe so you know exactly what you’re going to do.

-For successful family menu planning, instead of buying your usual ingredients and then figuring out what to do with them and because we’re so tired and we have this decision overwhelm often at the end of the day.
+For successful family menu planning, instead of buying your usual ingredients and then figuring out what to do with them because you’re so tired and have this decision overwhelm often at the end of the day.

 It is the toughest part of the day for all of us.
-It is 100 times harder to then make better decisions and better choices or we end up eating the exact same things routinely, which kind of leave us a little bit unsatisfied with our meals because we feel like we’re eating the same things over and over.
+It is 100 times harder to then make better decisions and better choices or we end up eating the exact same things routinely, which leaves us a little bit unsatisfied with our meals because we feel like we’re eating the same things over and over.

 Like all the things that we eat, it’s important to add a variety of ingredients.